-A recent Chapter 13 bankruptcy case in Missouri shows the value of making sure you consult with an experienced Los Angeles bankruptcy attorney before moving forward with bankruptcy.
+A recent Chapter 13 bankruptcy case in Missouri shows the value of making sure you consult with an experienced Woodland Hills bankruptcy attorney before moving forward with bankruptcy.

 In the case of Johnson v.
 Fink‚ a married couple attempted to change their payment plan but was shot down by the court trustee and the judge.

 There are two common forms of bankruptcy in the United States that consumers choose.
-First is Chapter 7 bankruptcy in Los Angeles‚ which most people identify with.
+First is Chapter 7 bankruptcy in Woodland Hills‚ which most people identify with.
 This is where debts are discharged and sometimes assets are needed to be liquidated to pay off debtors.
 This is mainly designed for people without income.

 The Johnson family chose Chapter 13‚ according to court documents and set up a payment plan based on their income from Social Security‚ a pension and the husband’s two jobs.
 They agreed to pay $1‚890 per month for 60 months.

 But when the husband lost his second job‚ they asked for a modification to their plan.
 But what they asked for was for the payment to drop to $100 per month.
 The trustee — the person appointed by the court to monitor their situation — objected and the judge agreed.